bitromortac/lnregtest/README.md

 LN regtest network
 ==================

-Implements a lightning network for (python) integration testing based on a bitcoin regtest network.
+Implements functioning lightning networks for (python) integration testing operating on a bitcoin regtest network by running lightning nodes on different ports.

-The simulated lightning network's size can have different shapes as defined in the `network_definitions` folder.
+The simulated lightning networks can have different shapes as defined in the `network_definitions` folder.

 An example of a graph (`star_ring`) with 7 nodes and 12 channels is shown